ystk/debian-python2.7/Doc/library/logging.rst

 .. versionchanged:: 2.5
    *funcName* was added.

+.. versionchanged:: 2.6
+   *processName* was added.

 .. _logger-adapter:

 LoggerAdapter Objects
 ---------------------

 :class:`LoggerAdapter` instances are used to conveniently pass contextual information into logging calls.
-For a usage example , see the section on :ref:`adding contextual information to your logging output <context-info>`.
+For a usage example, see the section on :ref:`adding contextual information to your logging output <context-info>`.

 .. versionadded:: 2.6